NeoSkin7/Website/site/content/images.md

 # Other Images

 All other images are sourced from [Pexels](https://www.pexels.com/) or from other sources clearly listed within website pages.
-Any images on this website that are composite or logo's are made specially for this purpose, all rights reserved.
+Any images on this website that are composite or logos are made specially for this purpose, all rights reserved.